maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

   > Intelligent, artistic, aloof, luxurious, loyal, vain, fantastic, melancholic, feminine, fragrant, and solemn. - CiM

 So based on this preliminary research, white, orange and blue are looking like very strong candidates for View Thought's color palette.

+Once you have an idea about the colors you want to use, find their hex values.
+I like to use the tool [0to255][].
+It gives you a lot of options in terms of shades.
+Possible candidate hex values for View Thought are:

+- White: #ffffff
+- Orange: #eb7e28
+- Blue: #4b99f9

 Let's bring these colors over to the color wheel.

 ### Step 2: Color Wheel Experimentation